coder-Fm/WingSpanGame/README.md

 Draw from hundreds of unique bird cards and play them The winner is the player with the most points after 4 rounds.
 &nbsp;
 The Wingspan rulebooks are available here:  (https://app.box.com/s/xtwzcdxld63v57tkfbxwoacfwhfqpyu0) &nbsp;
+&nbsp;
 ![WingSpan](images/wingspan_2.png)